Jerash University: Library

 The university contains also four deanships: Deanship of Scientific Research and Graduate Studies, Deanship of Accreditation and Quality, Deanship of Student Affairs, and Deanship of distance education.

 As for the bachelor's majors, the university offers 26 majors for bachelor's degree, and 10 majors master's degree.

-In addition, the university has a computerized scientific library encompassing nearly 125.000 volumes and books; it also contains periodicals and scientific journals covering all disciplines.
+In addition, the university has a computerized scientific library encompassing nearly 125.000 volumes and books.